The Bankrate promise

 Capital One Spark Cash Plus: Best for general expenses

 Why we picked it: Like the Ink Business Premier card, the Capital One Spark Cash Plus earns a flat-rate, unlimited 2 percent cash back on all purchases.
 However, it’s a better fit for big spenders with a variety of general expenses rather than those that make several large purchases of $5,000 or more.
-In fact, the Spark Cash Plus card’s lower annual fee and its annual cash bonus could make it a more lucrative flat-rate cash back business card for a wider range of expenses.
+In fact, the Spark Cash Plus card’s lower annual fee and the ability to get your $150 annual fee refunded every year you spend at least $150,000 could make it a more lucrative flat-rate cash back business card for a wider range of expenses.

 - The card doesn’t have a preset spending limit, meaning that you don’t have a traditional credit limit holding back any necessary expenses.